Hiking the Haʻakulamanu (Sulfur Banks) Trail in Hawaiʻi Volcanoes National Park

 Halemaʻumaʻu Junction

-After about a half mile, the Crater Rim Trail splits with the Halemaʻumaʻu Trail that leads down to the edge of the native forest within Kīlauea Crater.
+After about 0.5 miles (0.8 km), the Crater Rim Trail splits with the Halemaʻumaʻu Trail that leads down to the edge of the native forest within Kīlauea Crater.

 Go straight/ up the stairs at this junction to continue hiking the Crater Rim Trail toward the Kīlauea Visitor Center and the Volcano House.